 You must not write inappropriate, offensive or obscene material.
-Preparing your coursework - good practice

 Plagiarism

 Plagiarism involves taking someone else's words, thoughts, ideas or outputs and trying to pass them off as your own.
 It is a form of cheating which is taken very seriously.